Social Learning Theory

 Albert Bandura was a well-known Canadian-American psychologist whose theory of learned social behaviors furthered our understanding of education and social psychology.
 After earning an MA and a PhD in clinical psychology from the University of Iowa, Bandura began teaching at Stanford University.
 During this time, he completed the seminal work Social Learning and Personality Development, which was based on his studies of child behavior.
 Building on the ideas proposed in that book—namely, that social learning can occur through a desire to imitate behaviors—Bandura wrote Social Learning Theory.
 Bandura’s psychological theory—along with one of its primary components, self-efficacy—continues to influence the field of developmental psychology.

-Unlike theories based primarily on classical or operant conditioning, social learning theory proposes that learning is the result of observing and modeling others’ behavior, a complex process.
+His theory is unlike theories based primarily on classical or operant conditioning.
+Classical conditioning is related to learning through involuntary responses to a biological stimulus, whereas operant conditioning typically occurs through responses to a reward and punishment.
+Social learning theory proposes that learning is the result of observing and modeling others’ behavior, a complex process.

 The crux of this model is the idea that we receive information about the world by observing what people around us are doing.